 The gut microbiome also produces hormones and signals to the glands in your body to let them know how much of each hormone should be created and released.
-The gut microbiota regulate or impact nearly every hormone in the body, including oestrogen, thyroid hormones and melatonin.
-In that way regulating the transition between the three phases of hair growth from anlagen through catagen and to telogen.
+The gut microbiota regulate or impact nearly every hormone in the body, including estrogen, thyroid hormones and melatonin.
+In that way regulating the transition between the three phases of hair growth from anagen through catagen and to telogen.

 Gut bacteria also manufactures some neurotransmitters and neuromodulators – necessary for functioning of a healthy nervous system, giving rise to the notion that “gut is the second brain”.
 A healthy nervous system is crucial to maintain overall level of health and reducing the risk of telogen effluvium, or stress-related hair loss.

 Our gut is also responsible for synthetising vitamin B – crucial in regulating our immunity and necessary in manufacturing of T cells – cells responsible for building up our immunity.
 Going far beyond vitamin B6 commonly known as “biotin” the popular vitamin for hair growth, here are some examples how B-vitamin depletion can lead to hair health problems: